Amazon becomes most valuable US company for first time

 It became the highest valued US public company by market capitalization on Monday with a valuation of $797 billion.
 This is the first time the e-commerce company has claimed this title.

-Apple has long taken top place with a market cap reaching more than $1.1 trillion in October, but over the past few months its shares stumbled over concerns of slowing iPhone sales.
+Apple earlier had been in top place with a market cap reaching more than $1.1 trillion in October, but over the past few months its shares stumbled over concerns of slowing iPhone sales.
 Apple closed at about $702 billion on Monday.

-Microsoft had led the last few weeks with a valuation upwards of $785 billion, but Amazon was able to surpass it after trade talks between Washington and Beijing on Monday, according to the Wall Street Journal.
+Microsoft had led for the past few weeks with a valuation upward of $785 billion.
+But Amazon was able to surpass it Monday, according to The Wall Street Journal, in part because of optimism over new trade talks between Washington and Beijing.

-Shares for Amazon dropped by 25 percent last quarter, but it was able to rebound in recent weeks.
+Shares for Amazon dropped by 25 percent last quarter, but they've rebounded in recent weeks.
 Its shares are now up 8.5 percent.
-The retailer hit a $1 trillion valuation once last September, but fell below the mark after markets' close.
+The retailer hit a $1 trillion valuation once in September, but fell below the mark after the markets closed.

-While Amazon is known for its e-commerce site, it's been able to gain an edge with its cloud storage business and products like the Echo home assistant.
+While Amazon is known for its e-commerce site, it's been able to gain an edge with its cloud storage business and products like the Echo smart home speaker.

 Amazon declined to comment for this story.